This article will give you some quick guidance on how to properly set up your online invitations in zkipster!

-Email Subject Line: The email subject line will most likely be the first thing a guest sees and the hope is that it is compelling enough to get your guests to open it.
-Please find some tips below to potentially help with openings:
+Email Subject Line: The subject line of your email will most likely be the first thing a guest sees so make sure it is compelling to encourage your guests to open your invitation!
+Please find some tips below to potentially help with this:

-- Indicating the type of event: Dinner, Brunch, Gala, Fundraising etc.
+- Indicate the type of event: Dinner, Brunch, Gala, Fundraising etc.

-- Mentioning that the invitation is personal to the guest
+- Mention that the invitation is personal to the guest

-From Name: This is the second thing a guest will see under the Email Subject Line.
+From Name: This is the second item a guest will see below the subject line.
 This can be your name, the sponsor of the event, or anything informing as who is sending the invitation.

 Reply to Email: This is the email that will receive any direct replies or questions.
-If a guest were to click on Reply to the invitation instead of the RSVP button to confirm their attendance, this is the email those replies would be sent to.
+If a guest were to click 'Reply' to the invitation instead of the RSVP button to confirm their attendance, this is the email address those replies would be sent to.

-Send to: From here you will be able to select to send your invitation to as many Guest Lists or as many Individual Guests as needed.
+Send to: Here you are able to select the guest list(s) or individual guest(s) your invitation should go to.
+You can send your invitation to as many guest lists or as many individual guests as needed.

-When sending to individuals, select the individual guest option from the drop-down menu and start typing in the guest name.
-They will only auto-populate if they are already in one of the Guest Lists that you have into your event in zkipster.
+When sending to individuals, select the individual guest option from the drop down menu and start typing in the guest name.
+They will only auto-populate if they are already in one of the guest lists you have imported into your event in zkipster.

-Filtered Guest Lists: Your first RSVP email will most likely be required to be sent to an entire single guest list or multiple guest lists.
+Filtered Guest Lists: Initially, your first RSVP invitation will most likely be required to be sent to your entire guest list or multiple guest lists.

-Once RSVPs start coming in or guests have been checked-in to the event there may be a need to send an invitation email to different filtered statuses of your guest lists.
+Once your guests' RSVPs start to come in there may be a need to send follow-up emails to different filtered statuses of your guest list(s).
 For example:

 - Send a Reminder email to all confirmed guests a couple of days before the event

-- Send a Thank You email to all checked-in guests after the event.
-All pay-as-you-go events have 72 hours to access the event features and send out emails after the event has concluded
+- Send a Thank You email to all checked-in guests following your event.
+All pay-as-you-go events have 72 hours to access the event features and send out emails after the event has ended